Jayakalyanvarma/Aws-abhishek/lambda-functions.md

 AWS Lambda functions can be triggered by various event sources, such as changes in Amazon S3 objects, updates to Amazon DynamoDB tables, HTTP requests through Amazon API Gateway, and more.

 ### 5. How is concurrency managed in AWS Lambda?
-Lambda automatically handles concurrency by scaling out instances of your function in response to incoming requests.
+Aws lambda automatically scales horizontally to handle incoming requests.
 You can set a concurrency limit to control how many concurrent executions are allowed.

 ### 6. What is the maximum execution duration for a single AWS Lambda invocation?
 The maximum execution duration for a single Lambda invocation is 15 minutes.

 ### 7. How do you pass data to and from AWS Lambda functions?
 You can pass data to Lambda functions through event objects, which contain information about the triggering event.
 You can also return data by using the return statement or creating a response object.

+### What is the event object in Lambda?
+An event is a JSON-formatted document that contains data for a Lambda function to process.
+The Lambda runtime converts the event to an object and passes it to your function code.

 ### 8. Can AWS Lambda functions communicate with external resources?
 Yes, Lambda functions can communicate with external resources such as databases, APIs, and other AWS services by using appropriate SDKs and APIs provided by AWS.